cocur/slugify/README.md

 ### Mustache.php

 We don't need an additional integration to use Slugify in [Mustache.php](https://github.com/bobthecow/mustache.php).
+If you want to use Slugify in Mustache, just add a helper:

 ```php
 use Cocur\Slugify\Slugify;